arup-group/cookiecutter-pypackage/docs/tutorial.md

 ### Step 1: Install Cruft

-First, you need to create and activate a conda/[mamba](https://mamba.readthedocs.io/en/latest/index.html) environment for using Cruft (a Cookiecutter-compatible tool which allows for project updating).
+First, you need to create and activate a [conda](https://docs.conda.io/en/latest/) environment for using Cruft (a Cookiecutter-compatible tool which allows for updating projects).

 Use your favorite method, or create an environment like this:

-=== "With mamba"
+=== "With conda"
     ``` bash
-    mamba create -n cookiecutter cruft
+    conda create -n cookiecutter cruft
     ```
     Activate your environment:

     ``` bash
-    mamba activate cookiecutter
+    conda activate cookiecutter
     ```

 === "With pip"